Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: System Overview

 The system workflow is shown in Fig. \ref{fig_systemdiagram}.
-Before the mission starts, the OCXOs in both the receiver and beacon cabins must be fully disciplined to the 1 PPS signal from the GNSS, providing an accurate and synchronized clock source for the entire system.
+Before the mission starts, the OCXOs in both the receiver and beacon cabins must be fully disciplined to the 1 PPS signal provided by a GNSS-disciplined oscillator (GNSS-DO) prior to deployment, providing an accurate and synchronized clock source for the entire system.
 The disciplining process typically lasts about 30 minutes, and the OCXO (costing approximately 100 USD) can maintain a time drift of less than 180 microseconds over 12 hours.
-At a sound velocity of 1500 m/s, this drift corresponds to a ranging error of approximately 0.27 m, which is acceptable for most underwater positioning applications\cite{wangPassiveInvertedUltraShort2022}.
-After the OCXOs are fully aligned, they continuously output 1 PPS signals to both the DAQ (MCC 1608FS PLUS) and DAC (MCC 1808X) boards, which trigger the sampling and transmission of acoustic signals, respectively.
+The disciplining process is described in detail in Appendix \ref{app_time_sync_architecture}.
+At a sound velocity of 1500 m/s, this drift corresponds to a ranging error of approximately 0.27 m, which is acceptable for most underwater positioning applications.